oussamabgh/Threads_Download_mp3/README.md

 # downloadmp3

+ a DEMO VIDEO IS ATTACHED TO THIS REPOSITORY

- threads (Asynchronous Task) in this case dowloading a mp3 fron a http link and pay it on the application
+ threads (Asynchronous Task) in this case dowloading a mp3 fron a http link and play it on the application

 ## Getting Started

 Suppose the user presses the button: the code